 In the world of tax it is always better to be proactive rather than reactive.
 With this in mind, taxpayers should consider tax planning as part of their overall financial plan and address it on an ongoing basis, not just during tax time.
 This approach helps ensure that every taxpayer’s unique situation is tailored to minimize their tax liability as much as possible.

 This proactive approach to tax planning is especially true for any major transactions.
 Major transactions should be reviewed in advance by a qualified professional to ensure that all tax considerations are taken into account.
 This approach helps avoid surprises from the CRA or IRS.

-However, many taxpayers haven’t developed a tax plan or actively managed their tax situation until they start receiving their tax slips in the mail (T4’s, T5’s, etc.).
-If this sounds familiar, don’t worry because below we have listed a number of common steps and ideas individuals can use to turn their tax situation from a reactive one to a proactive one and minimize their 2014 taxes.
+With that said, many taxpayers haven’t developed a tax plan or actively managed their tax situation until they start receiving their tax slips in the mail (T4’s, T5’s, etc.).
+If this sounds familiar, don’t worry because below we have listed a number of common steps and ideas individuals can use to turn their tax situation from a reactive one into a proactive one and potentially reduce their 2015 taxes.

 1) Timing of Income

 Defer the receipt of certain employment income (ex. bonus) if your marginal tax rate is going to be higher in 2015 than in 2016, or accelerate receipts if your marginal tax rate is going to be lower in 2015 than in 2016.

 This is especially important for 2015, as the new federal government is planning on increasing tax rates for individuals earning more than $200,000.

 If you moved to a new home for work or to establish a new business your moving expenses may be deductible.
 Make sure to keep all relevant receipts because the CRA loves to review moving expenses.